Tennis-Karatsev stuns Djokovic to reach Serbia Open final | Sports-Games

 "I will probably not be able to recollect all the memorable rallies in this match because I lost.
 I am not happy with my performance, I put up a fight but he delivered great shots every time he needed to.
 "I was unlucky at times, it all came down to one or two shots but I had too many ups and downs throughout the match."

 Karatsev said: "This is definitely the most important victory of my career.
-At the Australian Open in Melbourne, I felt like I was playing against a wall but this is a different surface and I was focused."
+At the Australian Open in Melbourne I felt like I was playing against a wall but this is a different surface and I was focused."
+(Writing by Zoran Milosavljevic; Editing by Christian Radnedge and Clare Fallon)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)